nf-core/website/sites/docs/src/content/docs/usage/Getting_started/installation.md

     mv nextflow $HOME/.local/bin/
     ```

-    :::tip
     Ensure the directory `$HOME/.local/bin/` is included in your `PATH` variable.
 If it is not, add it by setting `export PATH="$PATH:$HOME/.local/bin"`.
+Setting your `PATH` variable in your `.bashrc` or `.zshrc` file will fix your version of Nextflow across sessions.
 Alternatively, you could move Nextflow to a directory already in your `PATH`.

+    :::warning
-Be aware that Nextflow will update its executable during the self update process and it should not be placed in a directory with restricted permissions.
+    Nextflow will update its executable during the self update process and it should not be placed in a directory with restricted permissions.
     :::

 4. Confirm that Nextflow is installed correctly: